The Voice (American TV series) season 26: Live shows

-Week 1: Top 8 – Semi-finals (Dec.
-2–3)
+Week 1: Top 8 – Semi-finals (December 2–3)

 For the first time this season, the Top 8 each performed a solo song and a Sting or The Police duo with a fellow semifinalist on Monday, with the results following on Tuesday.
 Mega mentor Sting returned to perform bass for the duets.
 The four artists with the most votes automatically moved on to the finale, while the remaining four artists competed in the Instant Save for the fifth and final spot in the finale.

 With the advancements of Sofronio Vasquez, Shye, and Jeremy Beloate, Michael Bublé and Snoop Dogg became the eleventh and twelfth new coaches to successfully bring their team to the finale, the first being Usher (Michelle Chamuel in the fourth season), the second being Alicia Keys (Wé McDonald in the eleventh season), the third being Kelly Clarkson (Brynn Cartelli in the fourteenth season), the fourth being John Legend (Maelyn Jarmon in the sixteenth season), the fifth being Nick Jonas (Thunderstorm Artis in the eighteenth season), the sixth being Camila Cabello (Morgan Myles in the twenty-second season), the seventh Chance the Rapper (Sorelle in the twenty-third season), the eighth Niall Horan (Gina Miles also in the twenty-third season), the ninth Reba McEntire (Ruby Leigh and Jacquie Roar in the twenty-fourth season), and the tenth Dan + Shay (Karen Waldrup in the twenty-fifth season).
 With the advancement of Sydney Sterlace, Gwen Stefani successfully brought an artist to the finale by a public vote in a season that is not dependent upon team quotas for the first time.
+This is also the first season since season 19 where Stefani is represented in the finale.
 This is the first season since season 23 that all four coaches are represented in the finale, and only the second season in history that both first-time coaches have an artist in the finale (the first two being Chance the Rapper and Niall Horan).
 It is the second time in The Voice history since season 24 that all the finalists was originally a four-chair turn in Blind Auditions, and a first-time coach (in this case, Michael Bublé) has two artists competing in the finale, after McEntire.